 The Panamera E-Hybrid is a fast car by anyone's standards – despite its size and weight, there's sufficient performance to keep up with some of the brand's dedicated sports cars in a straight line.
 As this is a Porsche, it comes as no surprise that its drivetrain is very well engineered.
 The hybrid system works well when left to its own devices in hybrid mode: it pulls away under electric power with a slight whine, only letting the petrol engine join in under harder acceleration.

 The V6 in the 4 E-Hybrid and 4S E-Hybrid models isn't the most sonorous engine that Porsche has made, but it's effective – overtaking from any speed is effortless.
 An eight-speed PDK dual-clutch semi-automatic gearbox and four-wheel drive are standard, so shifts are slick and grip is always there when required.

-Keen drivers may lament a lack of interaction and playfulness compared to manual-gearbox, rear-wheel-drive offerings, but Porsche would argue that's what its Cayman and 911 models are for.
-It may not be as engaging as those cars, but the hybrid Panamera does a great job of remaining good to drive despite its 2,200kg weight.
+Keen drivers may lament a lack of interaction and playfulness compared to manual-gearbox, rear-wheel-drive offerings, but Porsche would argue that's what the Cayman and 911 are for.
+It may not be as engaging as those cars, but the hybrid Panamera does a great job of being good to drive despite its 2,200kg weight.

 Porsche Panamera hybrid 0-62mph, top speed and acceleration